Your Bike Seat Shouldn't Be a Pain in the... Well, You Know

 • Short Noses & Cut-Outs: Designs like the Specialized Power or various BiSaddle models eliminate long, intrusive noses to relieve soft tissue pressure.

-• Adjustability: Some brands now offer saddles where you can mechanically adjust the width and angle to match your unique anatomy perfectly.
+• Adjustability: Some brands now offer saddles where you can mechanically adjust the width and angle to match your unique anatomy.

 • Zoned Support: Advanced materials and 3D-printed lattices provide cushioning where you need it and firm support where you don't.